After almost ten years, the Google Chromecast is finally worth buying.

 There are three special buttons as well.
 The two on the bottom will take you directly to YouTube and Netflix.
-The contrasting button in the upper-right will launch the Google Assistant.
+The contrasting button in the upper right will launch Google Assistant.

-But like I said, it’s not all good.
+But like I said, it could be better.

 The satin finish is so smooth that it’s tough to get a grip on it when I’m picking it up.
-I wish it had some sort of rubberized or textured part to grab on to.
+I wish it had some rubberized or textured part to grab onto.